-If you’re tired of having a wet basement, we have a specialist that can figure out what is causing water to get into it.
+If you’re tired of having a wet basement, there is a specialist that can figure out what is causing water to get into it.

 Your Highland Park basement waterproofing solution may not require any work on the inside of the structure itself.
 Sometimes all the necessary work is spent just on the ground and landscaping surrounding your home.

-Whatever your situation is, we will come up with the right plan to correct it.
+Whatever your situation is, they will come up with the right plan to correct it.

 Sunken Concrete Slab Lifting in Highland Park

-If a section of your concrete walkway, patio or driveway has sunk below where it once was, we can fix that too.
-We use a process called mudjacking (also called slab jacking).
+If a section of your concrete walkway, patio or driveway has sunk below where it once was, they can fix that too.
+They use a process called mudjacking (also called slab jacking).

-Mudjacking is where we forcefully shoot a caulk-like substance underneath a sunken concrete slab.
+Mudjacking is where your contractor forcefully shootss a caulk-like substance underneath a sunken concrete slab.
 Once this substance collects under the slab, it forces the slab to rise up to the height you want it to be.

 Once your concrete slabs are all the same height, your walkway, patio or driveway will look a lot better and people won’t be tripping on the uneven joints any longer.